 NWAFT’s Pain Service includes an out-patient service for persistent pain (also known as chronic pain), and an in-patient service (for hospital in-patients with pain).
 Both cater for adults aged from 18 years old.

-What is clinical psychology?
+What is psychology?

-Clinical Psychologists often work with people who have physical health problems, as there is a strong link between the mind and the body.
+Psychology is the study of people: how they think, feel, and behave.
+Clinical Psychologists/therapists are trained in using this knowledge to help people who are facing difficulties in their lives.
+They often work with people who have physical health problems, as there is a strong link between the mind and the body.
 Physical health problems can often lead to mood difficulties, which in turn can make it harder to cope with the given physical health problem.

 How does a clinical psychologist help?

-Clinical psychologists work alongside you and other members of the pain management team (such as Medical Consultants, Clinical Specialist Physiotherapy, Clinical Nurse Specialists and Clinical Specialist Occupational Therapy) to help you manage your pain.
+Psychology/CTT work alongside you and other members of the pain management team (such as Medical Consultants, Clinical Specialist Physiotherapy, Clinical Nurse Specialists and Clinical Specialist Occupational Therapy) to help you manage your pain.

 More specifically they can help you with: